Teaching At Mosaic Microschool

 Core Responsibilities

-Differentiated Instruction: Manage a multi-age classroom by facilitating individualized learning paths, ensuring both a 2nd grader and a 5th grader feel appropriately challenged and supported.
+Differentiated Instruction: Manage a multi-age classroom by facilitating individualized learning paths, ensuring students feel appropriately challenged and supported.

 Collaborative Unit Design: Partner with the Director to co-develop and lead immersive, cross-curricular studies in Geography and World Cultures.
 These units should bridge research with creative, hands-on applications that bring global perspectives into the classroom.